Woolly History, Family Crest & Coats of Arms

-Norman Conquest of 1066.
+The name Woolly reached English shores for the first time with the ancestors of the Woolly family as they migrated following the Norman Conquest of 1066.
 The Woolly family lived in Cheshire, at Woolley.
 "This family, anciently De Wolegh, or De Woloey, were settled in Longdendale, co Chester as early as the reign of King John."
-CITATION[CLOSE]

 Early Origins of the Woolly family